smcclem/TurntableRPMAnalysis/README.md

 ## How It Works

-A dead-end groove on an LP normally contains a prominent "click" or "pop" where the groove enters the dead-end groove.
-A well defined click is heard each rotation as the stylus passes over the entry groove.
+A dead-end groove on an LP normally contains a well defined 'click' or 'pop' as the stylus passes by the entry groove.
 This script precisely measures the time between each click to derive the precise RPM that the turntable platter is rotating at.
 A sound card must be used to capture a WAV file for the rpm.py script to post-process.
 It does not currently have real time analysis.
 No special LP is needed for this test, as all LPs contain at least one dead-end groove at the end of a side.
 Some turntables auto-stop at the end of the LP side not allowing for these clicks to be recorded.
 In that case, an LP with a dead-end groove prior to the LP run out groove must be used.
 An example of that would be the CBS STR-100 test record, where some tracks (bands) end with a dead-end groove to prevent the stylus from advancing to the next test track.
-This script was tested specifically using the <b>CBS STR-100 </b> (issue 3) test LP.
+This script was tested specifically using the <b>CBS STR-100 </b> (issue 3) test LP, Band 3B.
 After testing several
 LP dead-end grooves, it was determined that the CBS STR-100 produced clean clicks that were more easily detected.
 Not all dead-end grooves produce a sufficiently defined click that rises well above the surface noise of the LP.
 This is why two parameters of the script include the number of expected clicks (num_peaks) and a minimum expected distance between those clicks (min_distance).
 This is to give the script enough of a hint to easily identify the target clicks.
 If it cannot, then it will display a message.
 It is also possible that some stylus profiles (ex. conical, elliptical),  phono preamps with limited headroom and/or certain LPs might not produce a well defined click peak that can be accurately analyzed.
 Another advantage of using the CBS STR-100 LP is that